-Tom Morgan is a 21-year-old BA Product Design Engineering graduate from Cardiff University.
+Tom Morgan is a 21-year-old BA Graphic Communications graduate from Cardiff Metropolitan University.
 His final project is 1520.

 Design Week: Can you briefly explain what your final project was about?

 Tom Morgan: This project is based upon research and findings from my dissertation thesis, which delves into hip-hop’s past and present.
 Being a fan of rap and hip-hop provided me with different insights, including cultural and social issues like the containment that Black communities suffered within the South Bronx.
 Hip-hop and rap gave those communities a voice.

 1520 is named after the birthplace of hip-hop.
 Hip-hop was created by DJ Kool Herc, who created the first ever block party where all of the South Bronx first heard the genre.
 The street was called 1520 Sedgwick Avenue, South Bronx, New York.